IlaiGamzu/Final-Project-B.Sc./README.md

-# Image Reconstruction Through a Scattering Medium using an Encoder--Decoder Network
+# Image Reconstruction Through a Scattering Medium using an Encoder - Decoder Network

 ## Overview